Click a link below to skip to that section of the webpage:

 A synchronous virtual presentation is real-time online presentation or discussion where participants interact live through video and/or chat.
 Showcase attendees will be able to view synchronous virtual presentations on the day of the event.

-The Minerva Center for High-Impact Practices will be offering several in-person and virtual events this spring to help students prepare to present during Showcase.
+The Minerva Center for High-Impact Practices will be offering workshops this spring to help student presenters prepare for Showcase.
+Note: Workshops for faculty are also available.

 Additional Guidance